Ireland Permanent Residency & Residence Permits (IRP)

 When completing your Ireland Investor Visa application, you will need to be able to prove that you meet the qualifications, including a minimum investment depending on the type of investment you are applying under.
 For example, the investment fund option requires a minimum investment of €1 million.

-Employment Permit Path to Residency
+Employment Permit Route to Irish Residency

 You may be eligible for residency if you have been staying in Ireland under certain types of work authorization or employment permits.
 You will also need to be employed at the time of application and be able to prove that you are of good moral character.

-Family Member Path to Residency
+Family Member Route to Irish Permanent Residency

 You may also be eligible for permanent residency if you are a spouse or dependent family member of an Irish Permanent Residence Holder.
 After living in the country for a minimum of five years you may be eligible to apply, provided you meet the other qualifications.